miaozhun/DEsingle/README.md

 ?group
 ```

-You are also welcome to contact the author by email for help.
+You are also welcome to view and post *DEsingle* tagged questions on [Bioconductor Support Site of DEsingle](https://support.bioconductor.org/t/desingle/) or contact the author by email for help.

 ## Author